Age Exchange Christmas Memory Tree Appeal 2020

 Ian, who has been attending our groups since March 2019, has chosen to share his story of how Age Exchange has helped him and his wife through this difficult time.

 “Life since lockdown has been hard for us we have lost access to all the vital out of home activities which made our lives so much fuller.
 Crucially for the past 8 months we have been unable to attend our group sessions because of COVID-19 restrictions and we really miss them.
 However, Age Exchange have been incredible in continuing to offer us services – the fortnightly zoom sessions, Aga’s two terrific Movement with Music DVD’s, Mel’s singing DVD (we hope there will be another one.)
 So much effort has been put into creating the magnificent art activities boxes.
 And at regular intervals Aga has kept in touch with us by phone and e mail to see how we are faring – so we feel we are constantly in mind, even when life feels desperate.”

 This year we would like to remember all of our friends, past and present, with our Christmas Memory Tree.
 For every donation that we receive in response to this appeal, we will place a purple ribbon on our tree in the Age Exchange Café.

-On behalf of the staff, volunteers and friends of Age Exchange, we would like to thank you for your support in 2019 and we look forward to sharing more about our work in the New Year.
-Should you require any assistance in making a donation or have any further questions, please do not hesitate to contact us.
+On behalf of the staff, volunteers and friends of Age Exchange, we would like to thank you for your support in 2020.